shadow578/Project-Padoru/README.md

     * IsFemale      	: Is this Character (canonically) female?
     * MALName       	: The Name of this Character in MAL's Database (may be empty)
     * MALId         	: The Character Id of this Character in MAL's Database (may be empty)
-	* ImageContributor	: The Person that contributed the Image to this collection
+    * ImageContributor	: The Username of the Person that contributed the Image to this collection
     * ImageCreator  	: The Name of the Person that created the Image
     * ImageSource   	: A Link to the original source of the image (reddit post, pixiv, etc...) (may be empty)
 * Download Image using the URL in ImageUrl property